nandzz/Jump-SwiftUI-Coordinator/README.md

 ### `Handle the Actions`

-The coordinator is really easy to understand.
+The coordinator can be easily understanded.
 You receive a routing request from the view and these request comes with an action and eventually data associated.
 You need to handle the action to take a routing decision.

-> You can handle these requests inside the **onNext(current path: ProfilePaths)** as you can see below, or you can create an extensions for your coordinator and implement functions of requests.
+> You can handle these requests inside the **onNext(current path: ProfilePaths)** as you can see below, or you can create an extension for your coordinator and implement the functions of requests.
 For example: **func requestFromProfileRootView(_ action: ProfileRootActions)**

 ```swift
 class ProfileCoordinator: Coordinator<ProfilePaths> {